Visit Sri Lanka: Top Places to Add to Your Bucketlist

 Adam’s Peak

 Adam’s Peak, also known as Sri Pada, is a sacred mountain in central Sri Lanka.
 It is a popular pilgrimage site for Buddhists, Hindus, and Muslims.
-Pilgrims revere the peak for the ‘Sri Pada’ or ‘Sacred Footprint,’ which they believe marks the presence of Buddha, Shiva, or Adam, depending on their faith.
+Pilgrims honor the peak for the ‘Sri Pada’ or ‘Sacred Footprint.’
+They believe it shows the presence of Buddha, Shiva, or Adam, based on their faith.
 Visitors can climb the mountain to see the sunrise and enjoy the stunning views.

 Sinharaja Forest Reserve